Burn This City

 "Chuck," Logan pleads, "are you sure there's no way you could wake them up?"

 Beast answers for the Professor as he wipes his glasses across his lab coat.
 "Completely out of the question, my friend.
-Forcing them out of their slumber would bring about very grave consequences indeed.
+Forcing them out of their comatose state would bring about very grave consequences indeed.
 Catastrophic, even.
 As Prost said-"

 "What y' mean?"
 Remy's face is pale and he's beginning to lose his cool.
 "Why can't he go in deir heads and make everyt'ing better?"

 Betsy rolls her eyes.
 "Bloody hell.
 Non-telepaths are so dreadful to speak with…What he means, love, is Rogue and Jean's minds need time to recover.
 Waking them up now would hinder that healing process, and the damage it would cause would far outweigh the trouble they're in now."
 Her face softens slightly.
 "I can't say I know how you blokes feel,"—she looks to both Scott and Remy—"but I know if anything like this happened to Warren, I'd be singing the same tune you two are."

 Charles smiles, silently thanking their purple-haired companion.
 "She's absolutely right, you know.
 If there was any faster way…but there isn't.
 Will you trust me on this, Remy?"

 The Cajun swallows and nods stiffly.
 "I'm not leavin' her though."

 "Of course not!
 I'm sure Hank would be happy to set up a bed next to our Southern friend."